Dishwashing liquid: Hand dishwashing

-Consumers handwash dishes in the absence of a dishwashing machine or when large "hard-to-clean" items are present.
+Consumers wash by hand if they do not have a dishwashing machine or if they have large "hard-to-clean" items.

 Automatic dishwashing

-Automatic dishwashing is when consumers use a dishwasher or other apparatus.
-It is generally preferred for convenience, sanitation, or personal preference.
-The cleaning is less reliant on the detergent's surfactants and more so on the machine's hot water as well as the detergent's builders, bleach, and enzymes.
-Automatic dishwashing detergents' surfactants generally have less foam to avoid disrupting the machine.
+Automatic dishwashing means the use of a dishwasher or other apparatus.
+It is generally preferred for convenience or sanitation.
+The cleaning is less reliant on the detergent's surfactants and more on the machine's hot water as well as on the detergent's builders, bleach, and enzymes.
+Automatic dishwashing detergents' surfactants generally have less foam, to avoid disrupting the machine.

 Other uses

-Domestic Usage
+Domestic uses

-Reader's Digest notes that dishwashing liquid may be used to kill ants and weeds, help spread water-borne fertilizer, and wash human hair.Good Housekeeping suggests using it to attract and drown fruit flies by mixing with vinegar.
+Reader's Digest notes that dishwashing liquid may be used to kill ants and weeds, to help spread waterborne fertilizer, and to wash human hair.
+Good Housekeeping suggests mixing it with vinegar to attract and drown fruit flies.
 Oregon State University's Cooperative Extension Service notes the use of dishwashing liquid to get rid of spider mites.